 Jeremy Deutsch, Equinix Australia managing director, says Melbourne is known as the ‘hatching capital' of Australia, with a strong research and development base, supportive business environment and established information, communication and technology companies.

 “The opening of ME1 brought interconnections to this city, for which the appetite has been significant,” Deutsch says.

-Frost & Sullivan figures show the data centre services market is estimated to grow to AU$1.7 billion by 2020.
+Frost - Sullivan figures show the data center services market is estimated to grow to AU$1.7 billion by 2020.

-The company is also investing more than US$97 million building a new large-scale data centre in Sydney.
+The company is also investing more than US$97 million building a new large-scale data center in Sydney.

-Last week Equinix announced it is acquiring Japanese data centre operator Bit-isle in an approximately US$280 million deal, as it continues its aggressive expansion throughout Asia Pacific.
+Last week Equinix announced it is acquiring Japanese data center operator Bit-isle in an approximately US$280 million deal, as it continues its aggressive expansion throughout Asia Pacific.

-That deal, being carried out by Equinix’s Japanese subsidiary, will create the fourth largest data centre operator in Japan, and provide increased interconnection throughout Asia Pacific.
+That deal, being carried out by Equinix's Japanese subsidiary, will create the fourth largest data center operator in Japan, and provide increased interconnection throughout Asia Pacific.